AveDominiInferni/chat-app/README.md

 docker-compose up
 ```

-The should be up on http://localhost:3000/
+The app should be up on http://localhost:3000/